eyra/fertility-prediction-challenge/README.md

 ### Participation [Work in progress]

-1. Fork and clone [this](https://github.com/eyra/fertility-prediction-challenge) repository as explained [here](https://github.com/eyra/fertility-prediction-challenge/wiki#how-to-fork-and-clone-this-repository).
+1. After you have forked and cloned this repository (see preparation), you can start adding your method.
+2. Go to submission.py or submission.R depending on your preferred programming language.
+These files contain example scripts.
+3. Develop your prediction method (i.e. train your model).
+To participate in the challenge you need to adjust the submission script to include your method.
+This is the script that will be run on the holdout data after submission.
+4. Add data cleaning (preprocessing) to clean_df(df)

-2. Change the content of the **predict_outcomes function** in [submission.py](https://github.com/eyra/fertility-prediction-challenge/blob/master/src/submission.py) as explained in the script to include your method.
+Change the content of the **predict_outcomes function** in [submission.py](https://github.com/eyra/fertility-prediction-challenge/blob/master/src/submission.py) as explained in the script to include your method.
 Do not change the expected input and output data format.
-3. The metrics used to create the challenge [leaderboards](https://github.com/eyra/fertility-prediction-challenge/tree/master#leaderboard) are included in this repo.
+6. The metrics used to create the challenge [leaderboards](https://github.com/eyra/fertility-prediction-challenge/tree/master#leaderboard) are included in this repo.
 You can separate the challenge example data into a train and test set and use the score function in [submission.py](https://github.com/eyra/fertility-prediction-challenge/blob/master/src/submission.py) to determine your method performance scores on the example data as described [here](https://github.com/eyra/fertility-prediction-challenge/wiki#how-to-evaluate-your-method).
-4. Submit your method as explained [here](https://github.com/eyra/fertility-prediction-challenge/tree/master#how-to-submit-your-method).
+7. Submit your method as explained [here](https://github.com/eyra/fertility-prediction-challenge/tree/master#how-to-submit-your-method).
-5. Your performance scores on the challenge [leaderboards](https://github.com/eyra/fertility-prediction-challenge/tree/master#leaderboard) will become available after signing in on the Next platform ([Round 1](https://eyra.co/benchmark/5), [Round 2](https://eyra.co/benchmark/6)).
+8. Your performance scores on the challenge [leaderboards](https://github.com/eyra/fertility-prediction-challenge/tree/master#leaderboard) will become available after signing in on the Next platform ([Round 1](https://eyra.co/benchmark/5), [Round 2](https://eyra.co/benchmark/6)).

 ℹ️ It takes some time to process the results for the leaderboards.